erleen0307/My-HTML-Journey/README.md

 - Clean UI with custom background
 - JavaScript OOP for structure and clarity

 ---

+### 🧩 Project 7: Tailwind UI Cards
+- 📁 `/tailwind-cards/`
+- A collection of mini UI components built using Tailwind CSS.
+- Includes: a basic card and a pricing card.

+---

 ✨ _More projects coming soon as I level up my HTML, CSS, and JavaScript skills!_